Brad Pitt Is Heartbroken After Angelina Jolie Split, Staying Lonely For 15 Hours

 — howard banks (@howashari) March 21, 2017

 The released pictures showed Brad wearing skinny jeans and a plaid shirt.
 The actor is joined by Thomas and his team of assistants, who are helping him in creating a unique sculpture.
-Furthermore, the team of artists leaves the actor alone when the night falls because, after the divorce, the actor is trying to focus more on his personal life.
+Furthermore, the team of artists leaves the actor alone when night falls because, after the divorce, the actor is trying to focus more on his personal life.

 “He spends all night working on his art and listening to emotional songs,” a source revealed to Mail.
 “Everybody knows it’s related to what’s going on with him personally, but nobody says anything.
 He’s a quiet guy, and very humble.
 He’s learning at a fast pace.
 Art is a way for him to concentrate on one thing, taking his mind off everything else.
 He’d rather do that and be constructive than go out partying.”

 Similar to Brad, even Angelina seems to be struggling after her separation.
-According to Hollywood Life, the Tom Raider movie actress has realized that being away from her soon-to-be ex-husband is more difficult than she earlier imagined.
-According to the outlet’s source, there were many instances in the recent months, when Angelina Jolie was saddened by the thought that Brad will not be with her and her family.
+According to Hollywood Life, the Tomb Raider movie actress has realized that being away from her soon-to-be ex-husband is more difficult than she earlier imagined.
+According to the outlet’s source, there were many instances in the recent months when Angelina Jolie was saddened by the thought that Brad will not be with her and her family.

 The publication’s source also claimed that the custody battle has definitely taken a toll on the actress.